C-Loftus/QuickPiperAudiobook/README.md

 ## Notes

 - Piper does not support progress output.
 Long audiobooks may take a long time to generate since all computation is being done locally.
-- This repo has only been tested on Linux but can work on MacOS once an upstream bug is fixed with Piper
+- This repo has been tested on Linux but can also work on MacOS once an upstream bug is fixed with Piper

 ## Support